moby/moby/man/dockerd.8.md

 **--max-concurrent-uploads**=*5*
   Set the max concurrent uploads for each push.
 Default is `5`.

+**--node-generic-resources**=*[]*
+  Advertise user-defined resource.
+Default is `[]`.
+  Use this if your swarm cluster has some nodes with custom resources (e.g: NVIDIA GPU, SSD, ...) and you need your services to land on nodes advertising these resources.
+  Usage example: `--node-generic-resources "NVIDIA-GPU=UUID1" --node-generic-resources "NVIDIA-GPU=UUID2"`

 **-p**, **--pidfile**=""
   Path to use for daemon PID file.
 Default is `/var/run/docker.pid`